Pragyan10/Event-Detection-with-Partial-Annotation/README.md

 | Model Output      | O | O   | Die  | O    | O | O     | O    | Attack     | O   | O     |

-Analysis: Our model successfully identifies the "Attack" event, despite its absence in the partial annotations. <br />
+Analysis: The model successfully identifies the "Attack" event, despite its absence in the partial annotations. <br />

 **Example 2:**
 Text: "The company announced a new investment in the technology sector." <br />